nelsonjchen/tool4comma10k/README.md

 * Compiled with PyInstaller for Windows so users don't have to setup a Python development environment to run the tool.
 * "Save to Disk" button to save the mask changes right to the file location of the local comma10k repo.
+* Added functionality in launcher to create and reset a `wip` branch to the latest `master` branch on Comma.ai's repo.
+* Added functionality in launcher to generate a branch, push, and be linked a URL to submit a pull request on the current branch.

 ## Usage